Jeromeg282/starsystem3/README.md

-main22.py (text version) and main22GUI.py (GUI version) are the final project files.
+mainTXT.py (text version) and mainGUI.py (GUI version) are the final project files.

-Need install PyQt5 for GUI.